qiaochen/LLM_RAG_papers/README.md

 	-  Important components in RAG:
 		- LLM
 		- Retrieval[, and Reranker]
-		- Indexed
+		- Indexed resources
-	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the
+	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the response quality is decided on the retrieval system.
+At a small resource scale (e.g., < 10k documents), vector base

 A technique gaining increasing attention: